zainab-ali/scala-effects/README.md

 1. Read through the code.
 How does `requestCancellation` cancel the stream?
 2. Run the app.
 Has the stream been cancelled?

+# Session 36: Warm up exercise

+We'll look at some patterns for working with shared state in concurrent systems.
+Take a look at the `stateRef` in the `streamref.CatNamesApp`.

+1. What are the differences, in terms of concurrency challenges, between using a `Ref` or a database to store shared state?
+2. The `update` function is used in two places.
+Can you generalize the usage of it?